vladtarko/nvim-for-data-science/README.md

 Show diagnostics for warnings and errors caught by the LSP: `<space>?`

+Open the definition of a function in a separate buffer: `gd`

 View a dataframe in Visidata: `\dv` while cursor is on the name of the dataframe.

 View the summary of a dataframe in Visidata: `\ds` while cursor is on the name of the dataframe.
+The sample `Rprofile` also includes a `data_summary` function which opens the summary as an interactive table in a browser window.
+Either of these can be used as a variable explorer.

 Glimpse data (in the R console): `\dg` while cursor is on the name of the dataframe.